History of Marcus Freeman in Timeline

 2004: Freshman Season at Ohio State

-In 2004, Marcus Freeman finished his freshman season with four tackles while playing in 13 games for Ohio State.
+In 2004, Marcus Freeman finished his freshman season with four tackles while playing in 13 games.

 In 2005, Marcus Freeman was redshirted after injuring his knee in the Buckeyes' first game against Miami (OH).

-During the 2006 season, Marcus Freeman made 71 tackles, started in 11 of 13 games, and was second on the team with six pass break-ups and two interceptions.
+During the 2006 season, Marcus Freeman made 71 tackles while playing in 13 games, starting 11 of them.
+He was second on the team with six pass break-ups and two interceptions.

-In 2007, Marcus Freeman was a second-year starting linebacker, a part of three special units, and was named second-team All-Big Ten after totaling 109 tackles, 9.5 tackles for loss, and five pass deflections.
+In 2007, Marcus Freeman was a second-year starting linebacker and part of three special units.
+He was named second-team All-Big Ten after totaling 109 tackles, 9.5 tackles for loss, and five pass deflections.

-Following the 2008 season, Marcus Freeman declared for the 2009 NFL draft to pursue a professional football career.
+Following the 2008 season, Marcus Freeman declared for the 2009 NFL draft.

 2009: NFL Draft and Retirement

-In 2009, Marcus Freeman was drafted by the Chicago Bears in the fifth round of the NFL draft but was released before the season began.
-He then served on practice squads for the Buffalo Bills and Houston Texans before retiring due to a heart condition.
+In 2009, Marcus Freeman was drafted by the Chicago Bears in the fifth round of the NFL draft, later he was released and served on practice squads for the Buffalo Bills and Houston Texans.
+Following the 2009 season, he retired from his playing career due to a heart condition.

-On November 4, 2009, Marcus Freeman signed with the Houston Texans practice squad, finishing the season with them.
+On November 4, 2009, Marcus Freeman signed with the Houston Texans practice squad, where he finished the 2009 season.

 2010: Marriage to Joanna

-In 2010, Marcus Freeman married Joanna (née Herncane), whom he had been dating since college.
+In 2010, Marcus Freeman married Joanna (née Herncane), whom he had dated since college.

 2010: Graduate Assistant at Ohio State

-In 2010, Marcus Freeman served as a graduate assistant at Ohio State University, beginning his coaching career.
+In 2010, Marcus Freeman served as a graduate assistant at Ohio State.

-In January 2011, Marcus Freeman was hired as the linebackers coach for Kent State.
+In January 2011, Marcus Freeman was hired as the linebackers coach for Kent State, a position he would hold until 2012.

 On January 18, 2013, Marcus Freeman was hired as the linebackers coach for the Purdue Boilermakers.